 I truly feel that the extra 15% I spend on groceries is totally worth it because I know how harmful GM foods are and how toxic conventional foods can be.
 I’ve also seen the effect of those foods on people’s ability to burn fat and get healthy because when people eat toxins like those found in GM foods and conventional foods, their body has to find a safe storage place for those poisons, which happens to be their fat cells.
 Once their fat cells have been packed full of toxins, the body doesn’t want to liberate them to be used for energy, which makes losing body fat about twice as hard and twice as slow.

 Those toxins also make disease and sickness more likely because they are breaking down the mitochondria in the cells.
+Mitochondria are not called the powerhouse of the cell for no reason.
+These organelles perform cellular aerobic respiration and form energy, otherwise known as ATP.
+Despite their big job, these are only small organelles and even after adding a stain with a pipette, particularly the use of these serological pipettes offer precise volume control so that there is no overuse of stain that could drown the cell, they are still not visible under a light microscope.
+An electron microscope must be used to view these powerhouses.
 When mitochondria are sick, the cells are sick, the body get sick, and even aging happens much faster.
 The reason I don’t look or feel my age is because of how I take care of my mitochondria through the right kind of exercise and the right kind of nutrition habits.
 For more on the mitochondria topic, click here for the video.

 The next question people ask is, “How the heck do you get away with spending only 15% more on your food?”
 The answer is simple:

 - I have a grocery list on my phone that I add to as I need stuff over the week so I only have to go shopping once a week.
 That’s a timesaver, and time really is money.